byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 A clause used as control flow for passing raw input through the Tridy interpreter.

 ### **Raw Input**
-A string of data that is passed through the Tridy interpreter in a common, established data format that doesn't include Tridy itself, namely JSON and/or YAML.
+A string of data that is passed through the Tridy interpreter in a common, established data format that doesn't include Tridy itself, namely JSON and/or YAML, or as a literal string.

 ### **Root Module**
 The module in which all other modules are nested under, that is not nested under any other modules itself, and that is addressed whenever a context expression is not provided in a statement.